KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when a binding system or another schema representation system for XAML reports an exception to the schema context.

-    throw [System.Xaml.XamlSchemaException]::New("a binding system or another schema representation system for XAML reports an exception to the schema context.")
+    throw [System.Xaml.XamlSchemaException]::New('a binding system or another schema representation system for XAML reports an exception to the schema context.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Xaml.XamlSchemaException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Xaml.XamlSchemaException.aspx)